-SA GB 2.2.1 Simultaneous organic and non-organic production

-- 1. If you have organic and non-organic production units on the same holding you must: - a) clearly define your units of land used for organic and non-organic production - b) keep the organic and non-organic production and storage areas clearly separate - c) not store products that are not allowed under these organic standards on your organic unit - d) keep adequate records to show separation - e) not have organic and non-organic livestock of the same species - f) not grow organic and non-organic crops of the same variety
+StandardsGuidance2.2.1 Simultaneous organic and non-organic productionYou may use the same equipment for organic and non-organic production provided it is cleaned between uses to prevent contamination.1.
+If you have organic and non-organic production units on the same holding you must: a) clearly define your units of land used for organic andWe will inspect both the organic and non-organic production areas. productionprovided it is cleaned between uses to prevent contamination.1.
+If you have organic and non-organic production units on the same holding you must:provided it is cleaned between uses to prevent contamination.We will inspect both the organic and non-organic production areas. a) both organic production and storage areas clearly separate b) keep the organic and non-organic production and storage areas clearly separate c) not store products that are not allowed under these organic standards on your organic unit d) keep adequate records to show separation e) not have organic and non-organic livestock of the same species f) not grow organic and non-organic crops of the same variety 2.
+If your holding or unit is partly under organic production and partly in conversion to organic production, you must keep the organically produced and in-conversion products separate and the animals separate or readily separate: you must keep separate financial records you must keep separate financial records you must keep separate financial records you must demonstrate that you manage the organic unit as a distin separate operation you can use shared cultivation equipment you must show how you separate or for eduition organic ohysically, are separate ere must be stinct and ousing,